ianremmler/shor/README.md

 Document
 --------

-A thor document has a special top level list of nodes that constitute the document.
+A shor document has a special top level list of nodes that constitute the document.
 The top level list is not surrounded by curly braces like other lists.

 Commands
 --------

-Currently the `thor` command only parses input and dumps it back out.
+Currently the `shor` command only parses input and dumps it back out.